 Protect Your Child's Future With Experienced Representation

 If your child has committed an offense or in any way been referred to the juvenile justice system in Ohio or Kentucky, it is of the utmost importance to retain an experienced criminal defense attorney to fight for your child's rights.
 Call Lisa Wells today for a free consultation at 859-905-0732 or complete an online contact form.
-The firm's offices are located in Covington, Kentucky, and West Chester, Ohio.
+The firm's offices are located in Covington, Kentucky, and Ohio.